 Jeff was born and raised in Santa Rosa, CA. His parents, Jerry and Janis Rainforth, divorced when he was five.

 The courts awarded Jeff to his father, who raised him from then on.
+Jeff’s younger and only sibling, Jodi, was awarded to their mother.

 Goals

 When Jeff was 15, he read You Can if You Think You Can, a motivational book his father had given him.
 Jeff then made three goals for his life.
 His first goal was to be a rock star by the age of 23.
-His second was to be a millionaire by 30, and his third goal was to run for President of the United States.
+His second goal was to be a millionaire by 30, and his third goal was to run for President of the United States.
 Shortly thereafter, Jeff bought a used keyboard and began teaching himself to play music by ear.
-Life interrupted shortly thereafter.
+Life was interrupted shortly thereafter.

 Overdose

-On Jeff’s 18th birthday he was told he had to leave home.
+On Jeff’s 18th birthday, he was told he had to leave home.
 A few months later, Jeff’s car broke down, he lost his job, and subsequently his place to live.
 On and off for the next four years, Jeff lived out of broken down cars, half-built buildings, and literally on the streets.
-During this time Jeff became closely acquainted with hunger, loss, and more frequently than not, bouts of despair.
+During this time, Jeff became closely acquainted with hunger, loss, and, more frequently than not, bouts of despair.

-When he was 19, Jeff moved into an apartment with a friend – a rare interruption in his years of homelessness.
-Jeff began using methamphetamine again, and to supply his habit, he began selling the drug to friends.
-Realizing that selling meth could be a lucrative business, Jeff expanded his sales… and his use of the drug.
-Seeing that in order to earn more profits, the middleman needed to be cut out and the manufacturers dealt with directly, this is what Jeff did.
-This decision brought about unintended consequences.
-At the time, the Hell’s Angels motorcycle gang were in a war with another gang for control of the meth trade in Sonoma County.
+At the time, the Hell’s Angels motorcycle gang was in a war with another gang for control of the meth trade in Sonoma County.
 Mexican cartels were supplying the biker gangs with ingredients needed for the manufacture of the drug.
 Jeff’s decision to cut out the middlemen brought him to their attention.

-During this period, the Hell’s Angels attempted to induct Jeff into their organization.
-Jeff was told by members that nothing he saw or heard could be talked about, even with his closest friends, or those involved in the gang.
 Jeff was led to believe that “talking” could have serious repercussions and that the organization had contacts in high places, including police who were paid off.
-Because of this, Jeff began to fear for his safety as he had no intention of being involved with the gang.
-Jeff was on constant lookout for a way out, but there appeared to be none.
+Because of this, Jeff began to fear for his safety, as he had no intention of being involved with the gang.
+Jeff was on the constant lookout for a way out, but there appeared to be none.
 Jeff’s father later told him that he had prepared himself emotionally for his death.

 Resisting

-Jeff resisted the gang’s moves at every turn, slowly gaining confidence in himself as he became angrier at the position he was in.
-In the meantime, the Hell’s Angels trained Jeff how to fight, hold off rival factions, drug ambushes, and strategies on drug transport.
 One day, after being told that there was no way out, Jeff reached a breaking point.
 He had higher goals than being involved with a criminal gang.
 Jeff informed his “handler” that he wanted nothing to do with “scum” who would never amount to anything.
 The reaction was swift.
-Several days later members attempted to set Jeff up for a shooting, and he was threatened at gunpoint with death.
-Jeff continued resisting, knowing he had to escape.
-Jeff was living in a member’s converted chicken coop at the time and was told he had to leave.
-He left with a car his handler had given him and lived out of it for several months.
+Several days later, members attempted to set Jeff up for a shooting, and he was threatened at gunpoint with death.

 Jeff believed he had finally gotten free of the gang that had held him hostage.
-He would not escape the fear of being killed for several years though.
+He would not escape the fear of being killed for several years, though.

 Jeff quit using methamphetamine when he was 19 and never went back.